regen-network/regen-ledger/x/ecocredit/spec/01_concepts.md

 Each credit batch has a unique ID (i.e. denomination) that starts with the abbreviation of the credit type followed by the start date, end date, and batch sequence number.
 For example, `C01-20190101-20200101-001` would be the first batch issued (`001`) from the first carbon credit class (`C01`) and the reduction of carbon emissions was measured between `20190101` and `20200101`.

-A credit batch is associated with a project, which includes information about the issuer, and any additional information can be attached to the metadata field.
+A credit batch is associated with a project, which includes information about the project implementing the methodologies defined within the credit class, and any additional information can be attached to the metadata field.
 When credits are issued, they can be issued in a tradable or retired state.
 The credit batch also tracks the total number of active credits (tradable and retired credits) and the total number of cancelled credits.

 ## Credits